DanMorriss/lumos-online-banking/README.md

 #### Account Home

-When a user logsin they are taken to the account home with the options to:
+When a user logs in they are taken to the account home with the options to:
 - 0: Logout
 - 1: Check Account Balance
 - 2: Deposit Funds